robrich/kubernetes-hands-on-workshop/03-Multi-stage-build/start/README.md

    This copies all the rest of the content from the directory where we'll run the build command on our machine into the current directory in the image.

 7. Open the `.dockerignore` text file inside the `src` directory.
-The syntax is identical to a `.gitignore` file.
+The syntax is nearly identical to a `.gitignore` file.
 This file tells the `COPY` command which things it should not copy.

-   If you don't have a `.dockerignore` file, it'll use the `.gitignore` file instead.
-If it doesn't find either, it'll copy everything.
+   If you don't have a `.dockerignore` file, it'll copy everything.

    In this case, we've chosen to not copy in all the user-specific files, configuration files for various editors, and other files we don't need.